 - Real Estate Issues

 In what is one of the most difficult times of your life, you deserve to work with a legal advocate who will listen carefully to you, getting to know your unique situation and hopes for the future.
 Only then can your attorney help you understand your legal options and your way forward.
-Our Morris County attorney, David Levine, is prepared to partner with you as you seek to negotiate and craft the right divorce settlement for you.
-We offer the dedicated support and personalized approach you need.
+Our Morris County lawyer, David Levine, is prepared to partner with you as you seek to negotiate and craft the right divorce settlement for you.
+Our lawyers serving Morris County offer the dedicated support and personalized approach you need.

 What Does Legally Separated Mean in New Jersey?